 7. Surround Yourself With Soothing Natural Stone

 Nothing says luxury like natural stone.
 The unique tones and veining found in marble, slate and travertine will make your space truly one of a kind.
-This shower features Legno limestone tile throughout; the natural veining adds movement, while the warm shades of beige infuse the space with serene tranquility.
+This opulent bathroom features Volakas marble throughout; the natural veining adds movement, while the rich beige and grey tones infuse the space with serene tranquility.

 8. Create an Invigorating Pattern